Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## getExperienceCloudId

+This API retrieves the Adobe Experience Cloud ID (ECID) that was generated when the app was initially launched and is stored in the Adobe Experience Cloud Identity Service.

+This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.

 {% tabs %}
 {% tab title="Android" %}
-### getExperienceCloudId

-This API retrieves the ECID that was generated when the app was initially launched and is stored in the ECID Service.

-This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
-The values are returned via the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallback).
+**Java** <a id="getexperiencecloudid-android"></a>

-When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror) is provided, and you are fetching the ECID from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobeerror).
+This API can be called with [AdobeCallback](../mobile-core-api-reference#adobecallback) or [AdobeCallbackWithError](../mobile-core-api-reference#adobecallbackwitherror) for retrieving the ECID from the Mobile SDK.
+When `AdobeCallbackWithError` is provided, this API uses a default timeout of 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](../mobile-core-api-reference#adobeerror).

-**Java**

 **Syntax**